Duncan-Hunter/pipemesh/README.md

 Network has get_phys_ids methods, which can be used with AutoMPML.

-### Requirements for pipes.py:
-- libgmsh.so, libgmsh.so.4.3, libgmsh.so.4.3.0 from the GMSH SDK.
-- NumPy, SciPy

 ### AutoMPML
-The file auto_mpml.py contains the class AutoMPML.
+The file auto_mpml.py contains the class *AutoMPML*.
 This edits a basic pipe flow simulation .mpml file used with IC-FERST by inputting the user values in the right places.
 This isn't actually automatic, but can save time by not editing mpml files with Diamond.
 Options that can be changed are relevant to conducting a pipe flow investigation with [IC-FERST](http://multifluids.github.io/).

 Example:
 ```python